The definition of “mutation bias”

 Why is this called a “bias”?
 “Mutation bias” (“mutational bias”, “bias in mutation”) has been a term of art in molecular evolution for over half a century, since Cox and Yanofsky (1967).
 The term is perfectly apt and useful.
 A bias is a systematic or predictable asymmetry, and the term is most congenial when this asymmetry applies to categories with some structural symmetry, e.g., insertions vs. deletions.
 The term is used this way in various areas of science and engineering, e.g., a biased estimator in statistics is one that yields a systematically low or high estimate.

 Nonetheless, some evolutionary biologists don’t want you to have this useful term in your vocabulary.
 Some will object that “bias” should be avoided because it implies an effect on fitness, but that is just because some people think everything is about fitness and want to restrict your language to force you into their belief system.
-Salazar-Ciudad rejects the use of “bias” on the grounds that it implies a background assumption of uniformity with no mechanistic justification.
+Salazar-Ciudad rejects the use of “bias” on the grounds that it implies an error or distortion.
+Yes, in statistics the term is used to indicate sources of distortion or sources of error from a true value, but this is a narrow 20th-century technical meaning, whereas the usage of “bias” in the English language is much older than this:

-Sadly, we also expect that traditionalists will dilute the concept of mutation bias as part of a cultural appropriation strategy that has gone completely off the rails in the past 20 years (see my blog on appropriation).
-That is, based on what we have seen here, here and in a recent anonymous review, traditionalists will undermine the distinctive concept of mutation bias by blurring it together with chance effects or heterogeneity, because this makes it easier to broaden the issue and claim it for tradition using “we have long known” arguments, e.g., “we have long known that mutation rates are not all the same” will be used to suggest that there is nothing new here.
+We also expect that traditionalists will dilute the concept of mutation bias as part of a cultural appropriation strategy (based on what we have seen here, here and in a recent anonymous review).
+That is, traditionalists will undermine the distinctive concept of mutation bias by blurring it together with chance effects, contingency, or heterogeneity, because this makes it easier for them to broaden the scientific issue and then claim that nothing is new using “we have long known” arguments, e.g., statements like “we have long known that mutation rates are not all the same” will be used to dilute the key concept, followed by “this just sounds like new words for old concepts” to undermine a claim of novelty.

-“we see nothing revolutionary with how this formal body of theory creates an equivalence between mutational and developmental biases that was not known to exist”
+“we see nothing revolutionary with how this formal body of theory on arrival biases creates a structural equivalence between mutational and developmental biases that was not known to exist previously”

 instead say